nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 What's the "right" level of CPU utilization for a server?
 If you look at a monitoring dashboard from a well-designed and well-run service, what CPU utilization should we hope to see, averaged over a day or two?

 It's a very general question, and it's not clear it should have a single answer.
-For a long time, however, I had the vaguely felt conviction that higher must always be better: we should aim for as close to 100% utilization as we can.
+For a long time, however, I generally believed that higher is always better: we should aim for as close to 100% utilization as we can.
 Why?
-Anything less than 100% represents unused hardware capacity, which means, in some sense, that we're wasting resources.
-If a service isn't maxing out its CPU, we could move it onto a smaller instance, save some money, and contine to operate just fine.
+Well, anything less than 100% represents unused hardware capacity, which means we're wasting resources.
+If a service isn't maxing out its CPU, we could move it onto a smaller instance and save some money or free up some CPU for another purpose.

 This simplistic intuition, it turns out, is rarely quite right.

 Suppose we achieve that ideal and our service is running close to 100% utilization.
-What happens now if we go viral somewhere and receive an unexpected burst of traffic?
+What happens now if we go unexpectedly viral and receive an unexpected burst of traffic?
 Or if we want to deploy a new feature which takes a little bit of extra CPU on each request?

-If we were at 100% utilization, and then something happens to increase load, then we're in trouble!
+If we are at 100% utilization, and then something happens to increase load, then we're in trouble!
 Running at 100% utilization leaves us no room to absorb incremental load.
 We will either degrade in some way, have to scramble to add emergency capacity, or both.

-This toy example is an instance of a very general phenomenon: At some frontier, improvements to effiency almost always trade off against resiliency.
+This toy example is an instance of a very general phenomenon: Improvements to effiency often trade off against resiliency, and the further we optimize a system, the worse this tradeoff tends to become.

 Past some point, making a system more efficient will mean making it less resilient, and, conversely, building in robustness tends to make a system less efficient (at least in the short run).
 This isn't to say there are *no* win/wins; sometimes it is possible to move the [Pareto frontier][pareto] outwards; fixing "dumb" performance bugs sometimes has this effect.
 However past some level of effort, you will be forced to make tradeoffs.

-By "resilience," here, I mean something much broader than just "redundancy" or "reliability"; I mean a much-more-general notion of "ability to absorb or respond to change" -- change of all sorts, including both bugs or failures, but also change in product needs, change in the market, change in the organization or team composition, whatever.
+By "resilience," here, it's important to note that I mean something much broader than just "reliability" or "ability to stay up"; I mean a much more general notion of "ability to absorb or respond to change" -- change of all sorts, including both bugs or failures, but also change in product needs, change in the market, change in the organization or team composition, whatever.

 [pareto]: https://en.wikipedia.org/wiki/Pareto_front